RobLMartin/styled-components-starter-lib/README.md

 ## 1. Dist Folder

+First`npm run dev`

-This is the node_module, we wont be publishing until we finish our components.
+The Dist Folder is the node_module, we wont be publishing until we finish our components.
 Instead use `npm link dist/core` to publish the bundle locally.
 Snag the first link from the terminal.

 > You now have a local version of your module.